sungsulim/DeepAnticipatoryNetworks/README.md

 OUTPUT_DIR: indicates the directory in where the output will be saved.

-AGENT_TYPE: should be one of the following -- 'dan', 'dan_coverage', 'coverage', 'randomAction'
+AGENT_TYPE: should be one of the following -- 'dan', 'dan_coverage', 'coverage', 'random_policy'

 IDX: indicates setting and run number based on the agent jsonfile